Hiking is one of the best ways to exercise both your mind and body while also having fun.

 Distance: 10.
 3km

-If you wish to have a perfect view of deer in their natural habitat, look no further.
-Edgewood Park is the perfect place.
-Accessing this park is much easier for the people staying south of the City Proper.
+If you wish to have a perfect view of deer in their natural habitat, Edgewood Park is the perfect place.
+Accessing this park is much easier for people staying south of the City Proper.

-The deer are the most popular wildlife in the park but you will also get to see vultures and other species of wildflowers.
+The deer are the most populous wildlife in the park, but you will also get to see vultures and many species of wildflowers.
 Hiking on the trails is even more fun as there are some raised terrains that would help you get a view of the whole park.

-One of the advantages of living in San Francisco or close to San Francisco is that there are a lot of attractive sites to explore.
-The seven hikes discussed above are just a taste of what the city has to offer.
-Don’t be afraid to branch out and discover other gems on your own.
+One of the advantages of living in San Francisco, or even close to San Francisco is that there are a lot of attractive sites to explore.
+The seven hikes discussed above are just a taste of what the city has to offer--don’t be afraid to branch out and discover other gems on your own.